UoaWDCC/uabc-web/README.md

 pnpm generate:types
 ```

-### Theme Token Generation
+### Update Type Definitions

-We use Yamada CLI to generate theme tokens for our project.
-This helps maintain consistent styling across the application.
-To generate theme tokens, run:
+To ensure proper type completions for Yamada UI theme tokens in Style Props, we use the Yamada CLI to update type definitions.
+This process helps maintain accurate TypeScript completions for our customized theme.
+The script is configured in our package.json to point to our custom theme location.

 ```bash
 pnpm theme